 It is clear that building and growing a website from the ground up is an uncertain and laborious process – representing not only an enormous amount of effort and expense but time.
 Companies that provide experienced SEO services often give an estimated time-frame of around six months until the results of their digital marketing services can begin to be observed – and that´s only when the work is done by experts.
 For some enterprises, such an undertaking simply is not viable.
 The costs involved in the hiring of specialist talent, before beginning to mention other expenditures, can very quickly become unmanageable.

 3 Ways buying a website can help

 There is, however, an alternative.
-In recent years, rising to meet surging demand, there has been a wide proliferation of online marketplaces, such as Investors Club dedicated to the auctioning of already-profitable websites to interested investors.
+In recent years, rising to meet surging demand, there has been a wide proliferation of online marketplaces, auctioning of already-profitable websites to interested investors.
 Such an approach near-instantly solves some of the aforementioned problems, removing many of the barriers to entry that any new enterprise must overcome.

 As ever-greater numbers are discovering, taking a moment to explore the possible advantages of buying an existing website could just save you a lot of time and money.
 In the second half of this article, we´re going to attempt such an exploration – paying close attention to the differences buying an existing domain can make in getting your product out there.

 Before anything else at all, you´re going to need a website to act as home and platform to your brand.
 In the year 2020, there are many solutions to the question of website design.
 The reality is that they are either going to be expensive, time-consuming, overly restrictive, or some mixture of the three.